eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 **Investing** is making money work for you in the **medium- to long-term**.
 It is **not** a get-rich-quick scheme.
 When we don't talk widely about good investing, it leaves a void for scammers to lure the average person with false investments.
-If someone offers you "guaranteed" profits without presenting any risks then you should be extremely careful before entering.
+If someone offers you "guaranteed" profits without presenting any risks nor financial protection then you should be extremely careful before deciding to enter.

-In this series, I share my investing journey, starting with 7 key points before actually investing.
+In this series, I share my investing journey, starting with **7 key points** before actually investing.
-The first 2 key points I think everyone should be considering.
+The first 2 key points I think everyone should be considering even if not planning to invest.

 <p class="alert alert-warning" role="alert">
 <i class="fa fa-exclamation-circle" aria-hidden="true"></i>